varunthukral/ELK-Stack-on-Kubernetes/README.md

 6. Creating the Fluentd DaemonSet

 ### Note
-All Yaml file is in manifest folder.
+All Yaml files are in manifest folder.

 ##  Creating and setting up a Kubernetes Cluster in Digital Ocean
 * Follow the [Getting Started with kubernetes](https://docs.digitalocean.com/products/kubernetes/quickstart/) to set up our cluster. set up min of 3 node cluster